 Wrexham, LL13 7LH

-A series of coves ran across the width of the ceiling leading towards the screen.
-These contained concealed lighting.
-Either side of the proscenium were deep panels of plaster-work grills designed by interior designers Mollo & Egan.
-These were illuminated with concealed lighting.
+A series of wide coves ran across the width of the ceiling leading towards the screen.
+Either side of the proscenium on the splay walls were deep panels of ornate plaster-work grills designed by Mollo & Egan.
+These were illuminated with concealed lighting and concealed ventilation ducting.

 The bingo business moved to new premises in May 1999.
 At present the building is open as a nightclub.